 You’ve got email.
 You may even have an internal communications tool like Salesforce Chatter, Yammer, or Slack.
 These technologies are inarguably beneficial on their own.
 Connecting your internal channel management team, internal sales team, and channel partners with these disparate parts technically works.
 It just doesn’t work very well.

 Having numerous people in different offices and different parts of the world emailing back and forth can get confusing.
 Messages get lost, time is wasted, and partners and in-house staff sit on calls while searching on their computers for documents.
 Missing emails and accidental deletions can lead to bad blood between partners and vendors.
 Even worse, deals are dropped because of these administrative errors.

 There’s a better way to do things.
-Next generation partner portals are built to facilitate multiuser communication to drive the channel.
+Next-generation partner portals are built to manage multiuser communication to drive the channel.
 These integrated collaboration tools enable your organization to reach out to channel reps and centralize discussions.
 Because you may not have the time to talk to your reps in person or on the phone every single business day, these tools work to build relationships over time.